yellowbluesky/AndroidTintRemover/README.md

 Tested to work on my device, Redmi Note 7 Pro running Lineage 16.0 (Android 9.0)

+EdXposed triggers snapchat, so I no longer use this software

 This Xposed module will likely work for any other ROM based on AOSP, however I make no guarantees and offer no warranty or support.

 ## Instructions